 Carbon accounting is the process through which an organisation measures its greenhouse gas (GHG) emissions across its own operations, as well as operations it has influence over, such as its supply chain, and ultimately its value chain.

 Currently, carbon emissions are categorised into three major scopes:

 Scope 1 emissions refer to all direct emissions such as fuel combustion, company vehicles or fugitive emissions.

-Scope 2 covers indirect emissions such as purchased electricity, heat and cooling consumed by an organisation.
+Scope 2 emissions cover indirect emissions such as purchased electricity, heat and cooling consumed by an organisation.

-Scope 3 includes all other indirect emissions that occur within an organisation’s value-chain, inclusive of their supply-chain.
+Scope 3 emissions include all other indirect emissions that occur within an organisation’s value chain, inclusive of their supply chain.